cboulay/SERF/README.md

 #### ...In a web browser

-In a terminal or command-prompt, change to the EERF/python/eerf directory and execute `python manage.py runserver`.
+In a terminal or command-prompt, change to the my site directory and execute `python manage.py runserver`.
 This will start the development server and tell you the URL the server is running on.
 Open a browser and navigate to the specified URL and append `/admin/` to the end of the URL.
 Enter the credentials you specified in the previous step.
 This will provide you with basic access to the database models.

-Some of the views that come with eerfapp require your project to have jquery and flot available.
+You can also go to URL/eerfapp/ .
+These are pages for interacting with eerfapp.
+Some of the pages that come with eerfapp require your project to have jquery and flot available.

 TODO: Change the static\*.js to use relative paths.